 Exemptions for 2019 and beyond

-3 important facts about health coverage exemptions for 2018 and earlier
+3 important facts about health coverage exemptions for 2018

 - Exemptions are available based on a number of circumstances, including certain hardships, some life events, health coverage or financial status, and membership in some groups.